 • Relatively high carbohydrate content

-What Do Customers Think Of Kasiks Cat Food?
+What Do Customers Think of Kasiks Cat Food?

 There’s not a lot of talk going on about KASIKS, but most discussions are positive.
 Customers appreciate the brand’s decision to avoid gum-based thickeners and admire its limited-ingredient formulations.